CowDev/wordpress-framework/README.md

 - *[Roots\' WP Password bcrypt:][3]* A plugin used to change the WordPress password functionality, from MD5 to the new `password_hash` and `password_verify` functionality, introduced in PHP v5.5
 - *[WP Mandrill:][4]* An alternative to WP_Mail().
 Not required, but recommended in most sites.

+### Basetheme
+There's a basetheme included.
+This can be used as parent-theme.
+The following libraries are included for use in the basetheme:

+- *[SASS Php compiler:][7]* A php compiler for SASS.
+This'll automatically compile and minify the SCSS of the theme.
+- *[Javascript/CSS minifier:][[8]* A javascript/CSS minifier, used to combine and minify the javascripts.

 ## Updating
 The system can be updated in two different ways.
 Through composer, which can be run through a cronjob daily, using `composer update`, or using the WordPress auto updater.
 This is default, and is set in the `global-config.php` file.
 Check for the `WP_AUTO_UPDATE_CORE` variable there, to turn it off.
 Updates are interchangeable.
 WordPress will only update when visited by default.
 Updating through cron might be more consistent.

+## Production
+Be sure to call `composer dump-autoload --optimize` when deploying a site for production.

 ## Other remarks
 Due to the setup of this theme, you're advised to force the URL on each environment (through .htaccess), most importantly on the live site.